-Students are considered adults and University-student relations are founded on this principle.
 All residence hall students are governed by the University Student Conduct Code.
 The regulations and the judicial process by which a case is heard and settled are described in the code itself.
-The regulations which follow pertain specifically to residence hall living, whenever students are on the grounds or within the residence hall system.
-If any of these regulations are violated, the student’s case will be handled by the University, either through an administrative process or through a student judicial board.
+The following policies pertain specifically to residence hall living, whenever students are on the grounds or within the residence hall system.
+Policy violations will be handled by Residential Life professional staff.

 Alcohol Possession and Consumption

-Students will also be found in violation of the controlled substances policy when intangible evidence such as odor is discovered.
-Under this policy a student will be placed on conduct probation with subsequent violations resulting in removal from the residence halls, referral to the Director of Counseling, and the Crookston Police Department will be notified.
+Students may also be found in violation of the controlled substances policy when intangible evidence such as odor is discovered.
+Under this policy a student may be placed on conduct probation with subsequent violations resulting in removal from the residence halls, referral to the Director of Counseling, and the Crookston Police Department may be notified.

 Residents are prohibited from possessing or exploding firecrackers, fireworks, or any other explosive material that may create a safety or fire hazard.